mneudert/instream/README.md

   json_decoder: MyJSONLibrary

 config :my_app, MyConnection,
+  json_decoder: {MyJSONLibrary, :decode_argless}

+config :my_app, MyConnection,
   json_decoder: {MyJSONLibrary, :decode_it, [[keys: :atoms]]}
 ```

 If you configure only a module name it will be called as `module.decode!(binary)`.
-When using a complete `{m, f, a}` configuration the data to decode will passed as the first argument with your configured extra arguments following.
+When using a more complete `{m, f}` or `{m, f, a}` configuration the data to decode will passed as the first argument with your configured extra arguments following.

 #### Authentication